Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Causes of distinct regional frequencies

 High-impedance transmission lines are closely related to renewables, since the best renewable sources, particularly wind, are typically located in remote areas far from load centres.
 This fact implies that the electrical connection between these renewable generators and the rest of the grid will necessarily be weak given its great length (unless reinforcement of the network through, for example, parallel circuits is chosen, but this approach involves high investment costs).

-At this point a questions arises: given that existing transmission corridors have not significantly changed in recent years, \textit{why are system operators observing distinct regional frequencies in recent times, as reported in works such as \cite{InmaMultiArea,DouglasWilsonSmartFreq,OverbyeLocationalInertia,GoranAndersson1}?} The answer is that there is a second cause for this phenomenon: these renewables located in remote regions also drive a non-uniform inertia distribution, as inertia in the regions dominated by renewable generation can be very low.

-Consider the examples in Fig.~\ref{Faults_EnglandScotland}, as these simulations show that regional frequencies become significant when there are gradients of inertia in the system, particularly so when the generation outage occurs in the low-inertia region: the 0.6GW loss in Scotland displayed in Fig.~\ref{Fault_Scotland} exhibits extreme RoCoF in that region during the first few seconds, while a 1.8GW loss in England shows a similar behaviour to the COI model.
-The observation of highest oscillations in the first instants after the fault, for a fault happening in the low-inertia region was also reported in \cite{InmaMultiArea} and \cite{DouglasWilsonSmartFreq}.
+These renewables located in remote regions also drive a non-uniform inertia distribution, as inertia in the regions dominated by renewable generation can be very low.
+The examples in Fig.~\ref{Faults_EnglandScotland} show that regional frequencies become significant when there are gradients of inertia in the system, particularly so when the generation outage occurs in the low-inertia region: the 0.6GW loss in Scotland displayed in Fig.~\ref{Fault_Scotland} exhibits extreme RoCoF in that region during the first few seconds, while a 1.8GW loss in England shows a similar behaviour to the COI model.
+The observation of highest oscillations in the first instants after the fault, for a fault happening in the low-inertia region was also reported in \cite{InmaMultiArea,DouglasWilsonSmartFreq}.

-In conclusion, the simulations conducted in this section have shown that two causes driving distinct regional frequencies are: 1) a weak electrical interconnection, as it increases the amplitude of inter-area oscillations; and 2) a non-uniform distribution of inertia (i.e.~a geographical gradient of inertia) combined with a generation outage in the low-inertia region.

-Two options can be immediately identified to limit the impact of regional frequencies, guaranteeing that RoCoF and nadir requirements are respected: 1) improving the ac connection between the regions (note that using dc connections would effectively decouple the regions for inertia purposes), although this would involve high investment costs; and 2) appropriately procuring ancillary services for frequency support in each region, notably inertia and the largest possible loss.

-The findings reported in this section are the reason for undertaking the work of deducing frequency-stability constraints for multi-region systems, but no further assumption on the strength of the electrical connection or the inertia distribution is made in the remaining of this paper.
+Oscillatory behaviour in different parts of an electricity network is a complex phenomenon, not only influenced by the impedance of the transmission lines and the spatial distribution of system inertia, but where many factors come into play.
+The damping ratio of the electromechanical oscillations is also influenced by the excitation system of generators and loading level of lines.
+The results in this section show the importance of different regional frequencies, but no further assumption on the strength of the electrical connection or the inertia distribution is made in the remaining of this paper when deducing frequency-stability constraints.
 The impedance of the interconnection can be chosen in our model to match that of any particular system under study, while the location of inertia will be considered as a decision variable in our constraints.